navidpadid/Documents/README.md

 **TCP_tune.pdf** ==> Some TCP tuning parameters that i have gathered form internet ( **this is a messy doc, just gathered information from Internet, for more info on TCP_TUNING refer to my blog!** )

+**Scalability Considerations.pdf** ==> The slide contains many best practices **gathered (not written)** by me for better scaling and high-availibility of applications. ( mainly web applications)

+The slide covers:

+    ScalingHierarchy
+    Pinterest Best Practices
+    Data Partitioning and Sharding Patterns
+    Sharding Considerations and Techniques
+    ProxySQLSharding and
+    ID Generation Approaches
+    Query Optimization